David Marchick: 1990s

-Marchick began to work for the Clinton Administration in 1993, as deputy director of presidential correspondence.
-Marchick joined the Office of the United States Trade Representative in early 1993.
+Marchick began to work for the Clinton Administration in 1993.
+During President Clinton's first term, Marchick served in the White House and the Office of the United States Trade Representative where he worked on NAFTA and the WTO Agreements.
 In May 1996, Marchick was appointed by United States Secretary of Commerce Mickey Kantor to deputy assistant secretary for trade development.

-By January 1998, Marchick held the position of Deputy United States Assistant Secretary of State.
-Marchick led negotiations with China to expand air passenger and cargo services between the United States and China.
+Marchick later served in two roles at the State Department: Deputy Assistant Secretary for Trade, and Deputy Assistant Secretary for Transportation.
+In this role, Marchick led negotiations with numerous countries including Argentina, the UK, Poland, and China to expand air passenger and cargo services.

 In October 1999, Marchick left the U.S. State Department to join the newly formed Bid4Assets, a website for bankrupt businesses to auction off their assets.

 2000s

-In March 2002, Marchick joined Covington & Burling, an international law firm.
-At Covington, Marchick began work on international transportation and trade issues.
-In 2006, Marchick co-authored the book U.S. National Security and Foreign Direct Investment, and focused his law practice on representing companies, such as IBM, seeking approval from the Committee on Foreign Investment in the United States (CFIUS), an inter-agency committee of the United States Government that reviews the national security implications of foreign investments in U.S. companies or operations.
+In March 2002, Marchick joined Covington & Burling, an international law firm where he worked on national security and international trade issues.
+Marchick was a partner in the firm and served as vice chair of Covington & Burling's international practice.
+His law practice also focused on representing companies, such as IBM, seeking approval from the Committee on Foreign Investment in the United States (CFIUS), an inter-agency committee of the United States Government that reviews the national security implications of foreign investments in U.S. companies or operations.

+In 2006, Marchick co-authored the book U.S. National Security and Foreign Direct Investment.

-Marchick was vice chair of Covington & Burling's international practice.
-In October 2007, Marchick joined The Carlyle Group, a Washington, D.C.–based global asset management firm specializing in private equity, as managing director of Carlyle's regulatory affairs.
+In October 2007, Marchick joined The Carlyle Group, a Washington, D.C.–based global asset management firm specializing in private equity, as managing director.
+Marchick served as a member of Carlyle's Management Committee.
+In these roles, Marchick led Carlyle's regulatory and government affairs, communications and branding, events, research, and sustainability functions, and had broad responsibility for engaging with Carlyle's investors.
+He was a part of the core team to take Carlyle public in 2012.
 In support of his work on domestic manufacturing investments, Marchick was awarded the "Solidarity and Appreciation Award" by the United Steelworkers.

 Marchick retired from the Carlyle Group in December 2018.

-After Carlyle, he was Director of the Center for Presidential Transition at the Partnership for Public Service, an adjunct professor at the Tuck School of Business at Dartmouth, and Senior Of Counsel at the law firm Covington & Burling.
+After retiring from Carlyle, Marchick transitioned to non-profit and service oriented roles.
+He was Director of the Center for Presidential Transition at the Partnership for Public Service and an adjunct professor at the Tuck School of Business at Dartmouth.

 As Director of the Center for Presidential Transition, he worked on a non-partisan basis on the Presidential Transition of 2020.